algolia/algolia-react-boilerplate/README.md

 Recommend is present in this app on the homepage, search results page, product details page, and also on the NoResultsPage.

-Homepage: Trends
+Homepage: Trending products
-Results Page: Trends
+Results Page: Trending products and trending facet values
 PDP: Related and FBT
 NRP: Related